ElshanGambarov/Wazuh_OpenSSH_decoder/OpenSSH_bruteforce.md

 ![](./media/image1.jpg)

-First, we ensure that we can ping the target device.
+First, we make sure that we can ping the target device.

 ![](./media/image2.jpg)